recro-lataille/field-notes/docs/troubleshooting/janitor_when_to_use.md

-If your service has reserved resources, you can use the framework cleaner docker image, mesosphere/janitor or janitor.py script, to simplify the process of removing your service instance from ZooKeeper and destroying all the data associated with it.
+If your service has had issues installing or uninstalling, you can use the framework cleaner docker image, mesosphere/janitor or janitor.py script, to simplify the process of removing your service instance from ZooKeeper/mesos and destroying all the data associated with it.

 **states that may require janitor**
   - inconsistancies between mesos, marathon, and/or zookeeper